-This article describes how to transfer your website and email hosting from your old provider to DreamHost.
-When you update your DNS, your site is then live on DreamHost's servers.
+This article describes how to transfer your website and email from your old hosting company to DreamHost.
+This process involves the following steps:

-- Step 2 — Backup your website files and upload them to DreamHost
+- Step 2 — Upload your data to DreamHost

-- Step 3 — Viewing your site at DreamHost before updating DNS
+- Step 3 — View your site at DreamHost before updating DNS

 - Step 4 — Point your DNS to DreamHost